Ebazhanov/linkedin-skill-assessments-quizzes/go/go-quiz.md

 1. [Short variable declarations](https://go.dev/ref/spec#Short_variable_declarations)

 #### Q66.
-How can You view the profiler output in cpu.pprof in the broswer?
+How can You view the profiler output in cpu.pprof in the browser?

 - [ ] go pprof -to SVG cpu.prof
 - [x] go tool pprof -http=:8080 cpu.pprof (true)